maddenp/nml/README.md

 /
 ````

-A file may be edited in place with the _--edit_ command:
+A file may be edited in place with the _--edit_ command (equivalent, in this case, to _--in nl --out nl_):

 ````
 % nml --in nl --get a:s